tomnaylor/codeinstitute-ms3/README.md

 * I want to print out a list for my department

 ### Site Owners Goals
+As the site owner:
-* Provide a useful way to manage cues in a theatre production
+* I want to provide a useful way to manage cues in a theatre production
 * I want to make the app secure
 * I want to make the app easy to navigate
 * I want to create a single source for all stage management cues